IMAGINE A WORLD WHERE ALL ANIMALS ARE TREATED WITH RESPECT AND COMPASSION

 If your life has been enriched by the faithful companionship of a beloved dog, cat, or other pet, leaving a bequest to the Durban & Coast SPCA is a way of giving something back to the animal world.

-As the oldest animal welfare movement in the country, the SPCA boasts well over 100 years of service to animals in South Africa – and is today considered the foremost authority on animal welfare.
+As the oldest animal welfare movement in the country, the SPCA boasts well over a century of service to animals in South Africa – and is today considered the foremost authority on animal welfare.
 Yet we receive no state funding for the work we do.

 If your bequest was used to teach children about the rights of all living creatures, it would help to make real change possible.
 Your gift will help to shelter hundreds of animals in the years ahead, and will secure our future into the next century of our existence.